coda/packs-sdk/docs/reference/sdk/interfaces/DynamicSyncTableOptions.md

 Optional placeholder schema before the dynamic schema is retrieved.

-If {@link DynamicSyncTableOptions.disableNewColumnsOnSyncByDefault) is true, only featured columns in placeholderSchema will be rendered by default after the sync.
+If `disableNewColumnsOnSync` is true, only featured columns in placeholderSchema will be rendered by default after the sync.

 #### Defined in